 Doctors may also need to do other tests to see how far the cancer has spread.
-These might include tests such CT (computed tomography) or MRI (magnetic resonance imaging) scans.
+These might include tests such CT (computed tomography).
+MRI (magnetic resonance imaging) and PET (positron emission tomography) scans and X-rays.
 These tests allow doctors to take detailed pictures of structures inside the body and see exactly where the cancer is.